South Eastern Freeway laws and penalties for heavy vehicles

 Business vehicle penalties

-A body corporate levy of $5,000 applies to a business that fails to nominate the driver responsible for a camera-detected speeding offence on the South Eastern Freeway down-track, in addition to the $1,098 expiation fee payable.
+Penalties apply to a business that fails to nominate the driver responsible for a camera-detected speeding offence on the South Eastern Freeway down-track.

-Where a driver is not nominated and the body corporate is found guilty of the offence by a Court, a fine of between $10,000 and $20,000 will apply.
+- the body corporate is found guilty of the offence by a court.

-No body corporate levy is payable where a business successfully nominates the driver of the vehicle.
+The body corporate levy does not apply if a business successfully nominates the driver of the vehicle.

-If you are unsure whether a vehicle is classed as a truck or bus:
+If you’re unsure if a vehicle is classed as a truck or bus for the purposes of the penalties of South Eastern Freeway down-track:

 - check the registration certificate or vehicle compliance plate